aldrichch/resume/README.md

 ## About me
-I'm a financial data analyst with educational backgrounds in business administration.
+I am a research assistant and financial data analyst.

 ## Education
 • National Taipei University, M.B.A., Finance.

-Elective Modules: Computer Programming, Python for Finance, Financial Econometrics, Artificial Intelligence in Finance and Quantitative Analysis, Time Series Analysis, and Information Systems.

 • Universitas Brawijaya, B.B.A., Marketing.

-Modules: Business Statistics, Business Analysis, and Applied Business Mathematics.
+## Publication
+1. Environmental, social, and governance performance and corporate dividend strategies: Global evidence and managerial insights.
+[Link](https://journal.formosapublisher.org/index.php/ijba/article/view/6)
+2. Unpapar, A. A. (2021).
+The Moderating Role of Electronic Word of Mouth (eWOM) in the Influence of Perceived Value on Repurchase Intention.
+Indonesian Journal of Business Analytics, 1(1), 71-90.
+[Link](https://journal.formosapublisher.org/index.php/ijba/article/view/6)
+3. Andreas, Y. F., & Unpapar, A. A. (2021).
+The Influence of Service Quality and Product Taste on Product Repurchase Intention (Survey on Customers of UB Coffee Malang).
+Jurnal Indonesia Sosial Sains, 2(10), 467648.
+[Link](https://jiss.publikasiindonesia.id/index.php/jiss/article/view/440)

 ## Experience
-**Data Analyst at Rabbit Hole (_Apr 2024 - Present_)**
+**Data Analyst at Rabbit Hole (_Apr 2024 - Sep 2024_)**

 •	Implemented the first company database by creating a user-friendly internal front-end interface for live data reporting (HTML, Google Apps Script, Excel, and GitHub).